WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-07-12-debug-microservices-bridge-kubernetes.md

 ## What is Bridge to Kubernetes

 Bridge to Kubernetes, formerly known as Azure Dev Spaces, is a tool that allows to test and debug microservices on a developer's machine while using dependencies and configurations of an existing Kubernetes cluster.
 This is especially useful when you have a bug in a production environment which you can not replicate in your development environment.
 This bug might only occur in high-load scenarios.
-See the <a href="https://devblogs.microsoft.com/visualstudio/bridge-to-kubernetes-ga" target="_blank" rel="noopener noreferrer">Bridge to Kubernetes GA announcement</a>.
+For more information, see the <a href="https://devblogs.microsoft.com/visualstudio/bridge-to-kubernetes-ga" target="_blank" rel="noopener noreferrer">Bridge to Kubernetes GA announcement</a>.

 ## Configure Bridge to Kubernetes